|

 MISCELLANEOUS

-1. The table below sets out recommended sanctions to be applied on Participants in respect of On-Field Breaches.
-However, the Disciplinary Chair or Disciplinary Panel shall not be limited to imposing the recommended sanctions and can impose greater or lesser sanctions as appropriate in the circumstances of the particular case.
+1. The table below sets out recommended sanctions to be applied on Respondents in respect of On-Field Breaches, and can be used as guidance in ‘off field’ offences.
+However, the decision-maker(s) will not be limited to imposing the recommended sanctions and can impose greater or lesser sanctions as appropriate in the circumstances of the particular case.

-2. Unless the Disciplinary Chair or Disciplinary Panel stipulate otherwise, bans shall apply to all cricket, be effective immediately and remain on the Participant’s record for 24 calendar months from the date of the breach.
+2. Unless the decision-maker(s) stipulate otherwise, bans will apply to all cricket, be effective immediately and, for the purpose of totting up the number of breaches within a specified period, will remain on the Respondent’s record for 24 calendar months from the date of the breach.

 First On-Field breach |